-It has been a ‘short’ time coming, but binary trading is officially dead and buried.
+It has been a ‘short’ time coming, but binary trading is officially dead and buried cause most of the people who were trading this assets were loosing their money.
 Not totally gone from the online trading market however, as there still exists greedy unregulated brokers who promote options trading.
 So how did binary options trading, this very much detested financial instrument, come to an abrupt end?

 Binary Options trading gained popularity in the year 2008, and instantly spread like wild-fire through the financial market.
 The trading system had been promoted by avaricious brokers whose main aim was to gain money from low-risk hungry traders.
 Binary options brought more wealth to few traders than it brought losses to the vast trader populace.
 Somehow, the binary options brokers were able to stay afloat by claiming to have struck a balance between financial investment and gambling.
 With the unique quality of an all-or-nothing trading system, they were able to lure many into believing they could get rich quick just by making simple predictions on the values of virtual financial assets.

 At some point in time, you may have noticed various spammy photos of expensive cars and lavish homes popping up on different parts of the internet.
 If you resisted the opportunity to invest in binary options trade at the time; then you’ve dodged a bullet.
 If not, we’re terribly sorry for your financial loss.
 You’ll be happy to hear that binary options trading has officially lost the endorsements of European market regulators.

 But you have to admire the craftiness of the whole scheme.
 Binary option trading took the market by storm, presenting the opportunity for frustrated traders to make trades on leveraged financial instruments.
 At the time, mobile trading technology had greatly improved the trading market, making it easier for traders to monitor their positions anywhere at any time.
 Soon enough, popular influencers took to social media to endorse new obscure brokers and this encouraged binary options trading.